-Turku 2020 "In Turku, cultural diversity is (...)
-Turku's history, cultural services, events,
+Turku 2020 "In Turku, cultural diversity is utilised in growing the city's competitiveness by increasing the connections between immigrants and business life. (...)
+Sustainable tourism: (...)
+Turku's history, cultural services, events, archipelago, river and proximity to the sea are important factors of attraction and vitality."

-Yucatan 2020 "Through its program for the Promotion and Fostering of the Culture of the entrepreneurial culture (...) economic markets. (...)
+Yucatan 2020 "Through its program for the Promotion and Fostering of the Culture of Corporate Social Responsibility in Yucatan, the Yucatecan Entrepreneurship Foundation (FEYAC) seeks to promote the socially responsible management of companies in the State of Yucatan. (...)
+The population in Yucatan has areas of opportunity in the development of the entrepreneurial culture (...) economic independence. (...)
+Circle 47 program aims to improve the sustainability of agricultural activities in Merida (...) linking producers to fair markets. (...)
 Disseminate the natural and cultural heritage of the municipality."